 - Move quickly but in an orderly manner so that all may arrive safely.

 - Take a seat in the shelter area (if seats are not available, calmly remain standing).
 Remain in the shelter until the tornado warning is over.
-There is no All Clear Signal given; this information will be provided by listening to a radio or TV station, or by contacting the Department of Safety and Transportation at (836-5509).
+A Missouri State Alert will be issued when the tornado warning expires; this information will also be provided by listening to a radio or TV station.

 - Residence hall residents will follow the specific residence hall guidelines for a tornado warning.